mikerodionov/MSFT-Certifications/LPI/LPIC-1/LPIC-1.md

 ### init

-init basics
+#### init basics

 - init - short for initialization
 - based on the System V init used in UNIX systems
 - sysvinit - written by Miquel Van Smoorenburg
 - services are started one after the other, sequentially/in a serial fashion - that approach was choosen for the sake of simplicity

-init startup
+#### init startup

 - when Linux kernel is loaded and initial RAM disk is created it looks up for initialization system to hand over control to it
-- /sbin/init - first place where kernel looks up for initialization system, once init program is located its get started and takes control
+- **/sbin/init** - first place where kernel looks up for initialization system, once init program is located its get started and takes control
-- /etc/inittab - once started init reads configuration from /etc/inittab file
+- **/etc/inittab** - once started init reads configuration from /etc/inittab file
-- init reads /etc/inittab file to determine what runlevel the system should be operating in (predefined configuration)
+- init reads /etc/inittab file to determine what **runlevel** the system should be operating in (predefined configuration)
 - each runlevel starts and/or stops scripts for various services dependin on how the system should be set up
-- system can operate in 1 runlevel at a time, runlevel applies to the system as a whole
+- **system can operate in 1 runlevel at a time**, runlevel applies to the system as a whole / **system-wide option**

-Linux Runlevels (based on Linux Standards v4.1, some Linux distros such as Slackware and Gentoo use slightly different configuration)
+#### Linux Runlevels (based on Linux Standards v4.1, some Linux distros such as Slackware and Gentoo use slightly different configuration)

 | Runlevel | Purpose                                 |
 |----------|-----------------------------------------|